 If you feel that you may have been subjected to discrimination, contact us.
-We’ll get back to you within 24 hours to acknowledge your inquiry and advise on next steps.
+We’ll get back to you within two weeks to follow-up and outline next steps.

 Trans and Gender Diversity Support

 If you are a Two-Spirit, trans and/or non-binary student, staff or faculty, and have questions and concerns specific to trans inclusion and gender diversity, our team has expertise and lived experience to support you.

 Our services are fully operational.
 Appointments are now provided virtually using Zoom.

 Hours of Operation

 Monday – Friday